TORQUE SPECIFICATIONS; BUYING & USING TORQUE WRENCHES;

 For torque values, see:

 There are only a few places on an BMW Airhead motorcycle that require torque settings over 72 foot-pounds.
 Common ones that are over 72 foot-pounds are the transmission output flange center nut; the ring nut & input nut on the rear drive, & the exhaust finned nuts.
 The swing arm locking nuts can be 72 to 75 ftlbs, not critical.
 The finned exhaust nuts should be done by feel (IMO); and, I do not torque them as tight as the factory says.
-Cheap beam wrenches are adequate for most higher torque areas.
+Cheap beam wrenches are adequate for most of all these higher torque areas.
 Never use a cheap beam wrench for the cylinder stud nuts or other critical places.
 Quality beam wrenches and quality tubular clicker wrenches are what should always be used for more critical fasteners.
 If you do your own work, I suggest you have two different torque wrenches, one could be a maximum 75 ftlbs; the other should be for inch pounds, perhaps a maximum setting of 200 inch pounds.
-You want accuracy, so I'd not use the 75 maximum wrench at less than about 10 ftlbs, approximately.
+You want accuracy, so I'd not use the 75 maximum wrench at less than about 8 or 10 ftlbs.
 There are places on your Airhead motorcycle that are only 4 ftlbs, and you'd use the inch-pound wrench for that (48 inchpounds = 4 ftlbs).
-The 75 maximum footpound wrench can be used with a short extension, and gain the increased torque, up to maybe even 150+ ftlbs required in a few areas.
+The 75 maximum footpound wrench can be used with an extension, and gain the increased torque, up to maybe even 150+ ftlbs required in a few areas.
 It is possible to increase the torque from a tubular clicker type wrench or a beam wrench.
-Actually, you can also decrease it if you wanted to.
+Actually, you can also decrease it if you wanted to, but I recommend against that usually awkwards use.

-I've had, over the years, quite a few private postings to me from embarrassed BMW Airhead owners, and those working on other vehicles, who have made some expensive mistakes due to excessively tightening things; rarely from too little tightening.
-While many problems were caused by owners not having a proper 'feel' for metals/parts/etc., and not using torque wrenches, SOME problems occurred due to WRONGLY published information by BMW themselves.
+Over the years I have had quite a few private postings to me from usually embarrassed BMW Airhead owners, and those working on other vehicles, who have made some expensive mistakes due to excessively tightening things; rarely from too little tightening.
+While most problems were caused by owners not having a proper 'feel' for metals/parts/etc., and not using torque wrenches, some reported problems may have come from WRONGLY published information by BMW themselves.

 DO NOT trust Clymers or Haynes manuals information!
 DO NOT trust BMW-published foot-pound values.
 The Nm values from BMW seem OK, although sometimes too high in MY estimation, and I will note, in my articles, when I feel that is so.